 By Mark Wills - Course Instructor of the Loan Signing System, Forbes Real Estate Council Member, and Best-Selling Author

-I often receive questions like the following — “Mark, I am in XYZ state.
+I'm often asked, “Mark, I am in XYZ state.
 Does your loan signing agent course and certification work where I live?"

 The answer is: ABSOLUTELY yes!